CloudConnectKits/Azure_Sphere_SK_ADC_RTApp/README.md

 The A7 and M4 applications here are based on C code from various sources:
 1) Avnet's Starter Kit Out-of-Box demo code
 2) Microsoft's "Inter-core Communication ADC" sample code
-3) A number of custom enhancements (OLED display messaging support with local- and cloud-sourced content, elevation calculation, inclusion of additional parameters in the telemetry message payload, etc)
+3) New custom enhancements from Avid and Avnet developers (OLED display messaging support with local- and cloud-sourced content, elevation calculation, inclusion of additional parameters in the telemetry message payload, etc)

 The Microsoft Inter-core Communication ADC sample code demonstrates how to exchange messages between applications running on the high-level and real-time capable cores.
 Once per second the high-level application sends a message "Read-ADC-%d", where %d is an incrementing counter to the real-time capable application.
 The real-time capable application prints the received data (to UART IO0, available via pins 1 and 3 on header J9), reads the ADC channel 0 (light sensor) and sends the measured value to the high-level application.